Shanghai Dragons (esports): 2018–2021: Winless to champions

 In the offseason preceding the 2021 season, the team elected not to re-sign all five of their free agents, which included Geguri.
 Additionally, the Dragons transferred Fearless to the Dallas Fuel; team found his replacement in tank player Koo "Fate" Pan-seung, who was acquired from the Florida Mayhem.
 The Dragons advanced to the May Melee tournament, the first of four midseason double-elimination tournaments in the regular season, as the second-seeded Eastern team.
 The Dragons reached the finals of the tournament, where lost to the Dallas Fuel.
 The team again advanced to the finals, where they faced the Fuel; this time, the Dragons defeated the Fuel, claiming their first title of the 2021 season.
 The Dragons went undefeated in the Summer Showdown tournament cycle, ultimately defeating the Chengdu Hunters in the finals to claim their second consecutive midseason tournament title.
 In the final tournament cycle of the regular season, the Countdown Cup, the Dragons went 2–2 in the qualifiers, failing to advance to the regional knockouts for the first time in the season; Dragons' head coach Moon stated that they were "resting" their players during the tournament cycle.
 The team finished the regular season with 12 wins, 4 losses, 20 league points, and the top seed in the season playoffs.
 Lip, Void, Izayaki, and Leejaegon were all awarded Role Star commendations on the season.
 Shanghai selected the sixth-seeded San Francisco Shock as their opponent for the first round of the season playoffs; the Dragons swept the Shock, 3–0.
 The team next defeated the fourth-seeded Los Angeles Gladiators by a score of 3–1.
 Moving on to the upper bracket finals, the Dragons faced the second-seeded Dallas Fuel, marking the fifth time the two teams had played each other in a midseason or season playoff match in the 2021 season.
 Despite keeping the maps close, the Dragons came out with a 3–1 victory to advance the Grand Finals.
 In the Grand Finals match, the Dragons swept the Reign by a score of 4–0 to win their first OWL championship.

-2022–present
+2022–2023

 In the 2022 season, the Dragons won the East Summer Showdown tournament, the third midseason tournament of the season.
+The Dragons secured a playoff berth, but ultimately fell to the eventual second-place San Francisco Shock in a 3-1 loss to be eliminated from the playoffs.

+The Dragons re-tooled their roster for the 2023 season, losing superstar DPS Lip to the Atlanta Reign, their support line of Izayaki and Leejaegon to the Boston Uprising, and off-tank Void to the Seoul Dynasty.
+The Dragons signed a number of new players to replace them, including veterans in Gangnamjin, Diem, and Heesu, as well as the rising flex DPS talent Viper.
+Fleta remained on the roster, shifting to the tank position after a disappointing 2022 season on DPS.